firezone/firezone/terraform/environments/performance/README.md

 This directory contains terraform examples for spinning up VMs on Azure to be used for performance testing.

-This is primarily meant to be used internall by the Firezone Team at this time, but anyone can use the scripts here by changing the variables in a local `terraform.tfvars` as needed.
+This is primarily meant to be used internal by the Firezone Team at this time, but anyone can use the scripts here by changing the variables in a local `terraform.tfvars` as needed.